kehantan/labbook/docs/cell_culture/cryo.rst

 * Cryopreservation tube
 * Complete DMEM

-*Reminder: Before starting the procedures, warm up medium and TrypLE in 37 C water bath.
+*Reminder: Before starting the procedure, warm up medium in 37 C water bath.
 You can also put your apparatus in the biosafety cabinet and UV them first.*

 Procedure
 ---------